joeriks/couchapp/readme.md

 couchapp.min.js contains all my scripts in one minified bundle.

+<strong>The file structure in Visual Studio</strong>

 The bundled script contains (for now) jquery.js, jquery.couch.js, domo.js and my own scripts mymodule.js and app.js.

 app.js uses domo.js to create html and styles.
 And it calls functionality in mymodule.js.

-Both my own javascript files is compiled from Typescript.
+Both my own javascript files are compiled from Typescript.
 They are bundled on build in Visual Studio with the help of Web Essentials.

 The couchapp.js.bundle looks like this